manjotsc/hacs-simbase/README.md

 ---

+> ⚠️ **Disclaimer**
+> This is an **unofficial, community-developed project** and is **not affiliated with, endorsed by, or supported by Simbase**.
+>
+> All product names, logos, and trademarks belong to their respective owners.
+API usage is subject to Simbase’s terms and conditions.

+---

 ## Features

 - **SIM Card Monitoring** – Track data usage, status, costs, SMS counts, and more
 - **Account Overview** – See totals across all SIM cards in one place
 - **Activation Control** – Enable/disable individual SIMs or all SIMs at once
 - **SMS Support** – Send SMS messages to your SIM cards
-- **Configurable Sensors** – Choose which sensors to enable during setup
+- **Configurable Sensors** – Choose which sensors to enable
 - **Real-time Updates** – Configurable polling interval

 ---